caspersg/learn_vim/README.md

 If none of that works, try:

-`C-c` If you see the colon, and it also says "Normal".
+`CTRL+c` If you see the colon, and it also says "Normal".

-`C-z` if you're really stuck you can suspend vim and go back to the terminal.
+`CTRL+z` if you're really stuck you can suspend vim and go back to the terminal.

 ## Key
-`C-c` means hold down the Control key and press c.
-This can also be written `<C-c>`.
+`CTRL+c` means hold down the Control key and press c.

-`S-c` means hold down the Shift key and press c, same as typing a capital C. This can also be written `<S-c>`.
+`SHIFT+c` means hold down the Shift key and press c, same as typing a capital C.

 `ESC` means press is the escape key.

-`CR` means press the Enter key, (Carriage Return).
+`ENTER` means press the Enter key.

 `yaw` means press y, then a, then w.

 ## Modes

+Other editors default to entering text.
+Then you hold down modifier keys to temporarily perform other actions.

+But in vim, you default to giving the editor actions, then switch modes to enter text.

+So for example in vscode, to copy 2 words, you might:

+- hold SHIFT to select
+- hold ALT to move by word
+- press right arrow twice to select 2 words
+- then hold CMD then press "c" to copy

+In vim, you might:

+- type `y2w` to yank (copy) 2 words

-Vim has various modes, with each mode being used for different tasks.
+Vim has various modes, with each mode being used for different kinds of tasks.

 Note: You won't get much feedback from different actions, vim will just do what you tell it to.

-### Basics for changing mode
+### Basics for switching mode

 ```mermaid
 flowchart TD